BSR Spring Courses

 Credits: 3 Offered: Spring

-This course surveys topics in behavioral and cognitive neuroscience including the structure of brain systems for learning and memory, executive function, emotional regulation, and reward processing.
-A consistent focus is the integration of research findings across levels of analysis and evaluation of the quality of experimental findings.
-The course format is seminar-style presentation of key research articles.
+This course surveys behavioral and cognitive neuroscience topics including learning and memory, executive function, emotional regulation, and reward processing.
+A consistent focus is the integration of research findings across species, experimental methods and levels of analysis and evaluation of the quality of experimental findings.
+The course format includes a didactic component and student presentations of key research articles.

 BSR1803 Systems Biology: Biomedical Modeling